ourworldventures/info_ourworld/src/solution/roadmap.md

 ![](../ventures/img/roadmap.png)

-### Step 1a: sell some initial Tier S Datacenters.
+### Step 1a: deliver 1 or 2 smaller Tier S Datacenters.

-Use the available funding for datacenters in countries (Africa and maybe South America) to build Tier S Datacenters instead with special attention for how to cleanly generate the electricity, we have a multitude of options available.

-Once 1 or 2 are sold this will give us all the required credibility and funding to fundraise much more money and deploy the earth regenerators.

-Selling only 2 a 3 projects are enough to make OurWorld startups cashflow positive.

-There are 3 projects we are working on.
+Utilize the allocated funds for constructing data centers in select countries across Africa and potentially South America, with a focus on developing Tier S Datacenters.
+These facilities should prioritize innovative and clean methods for electricity generation, exploring various sustainable options at our disposal.

+Successfully completing and selling one or two of these projects will significantly enhance our credibility and financial standing.
+This achievement will not only validate our capabilities but also enable us to secure additional funding.
+Such financial support will be crucial for the widespread deployment of earth regenerators.

+By selling just two to three projects, we can ensure that OurWorld startups become cashflow positive, marking a pivotal step in our journey towards sustainable and profitable operations.

-### Step 1b: deploy a first earth regenerator in Zanzibar.
+### Step 1b: deploy a first Earth Regenerator in Zanzibar.

+An Earth Regenerator is a smaller size Tier S Datacenter, Organic Fertilizer, Clean Water & Energy Production.

-The government of Zanzibar has granted us 1,000,000m2 land, we would like to use this land to build a first earth regenerator as well as a training and meetings center to allow everyone to see how we together with mother nature can regenerate our land.
+The Zanzibar government has generously allocated 1,000,000 square meters of land to us.
+Our vision is to utilize this land for constructing a Earth Regenerator, along with a dedicated training and meeting center.
+This initiative aims to showcase our collaborative efforts with nature in regenerating our planet.

 The first earth regenerator will demonstrate the following:

-- production of
-  - organic furtilizer and other land regeneration products
-  - sustainable electricity generation
-  - biochar, who has capability to become Graphene (the holy grail material) (*)
-  - clean drinking water for 20,000 people
-  - clean water for agriculture and farming
-  - permaculture food production
+- Tier S Datacenter Capacity
-- community owned digital backbone:
+- Complementary digital backbone:
   - scalable sovereign education system
-  - internet cloud capacity
   - digital twin technology: equal future for everyone
   - localized AI Platform usable for thousands of usecases
   - metaverse and augmented reality platform with pixel streaming.
   - meshed peer2peer sovereign Internet Connectivity
+- also leading to production of
+  - organic furtilizer and other land regeneration products
+  - sustainable electricity generation
+  - clean drinking water for 20,000 people
+  - permaculture food production

-A local education & demonstration facility will be able to show:
+A local education and demonstration facility will showcase the following:

-- commercial viability (ROI < 5 years)
-- restoration capabilities of land
-- food production capabilities
+- Commercial Viability: Achieving a Return on Investment (ROI) in under 5 years.
+- Land Restoration: Demonstrating the capacity to rejuvenate land.
+- Food Production: Showcasing efficient agricultural methods.
-- digital capabilities and how to develop on it
+- Digital Development: Educating on digital capabilities and development.
-- how to generate water, electricity, ...
+- Resource Generation: Methods to produce water, electricity, and more.
-- the economic system behind
+- Economic Model: Understanding the financial system underpinning the project.

-The required budget for such a system will be about 10m USD and we are looking for dedicated investors who have as interest to make this happen.
+We estimate the budget for this system to be around $10 million USD.
+We are currently seeking investors who are committed to making this vision a reality.

-10% of every future earth regenerator sold will go to these investors until they receive 2x their invested money.
+As an incentive, investors will receive 10% of the revenue from every future Earth Regenerator sold until they have earned twice their initial investment.

-### Step 2a:

-- Sell TFTech for +1 Billion USD.
+### Q2 2024: +1000 nodes in Africa for TFGrid

+-  We're actively encouraging our community to deploy at least 1000 nodes in the coming months.
+This effort aims to demonstrate a strong interest in decentralized cloud capacity within Africa.

+### Q2 2024: Sikana Hosted on Digital Twin Tech

+-  Sikana goes on top of the TFGrid and becomes first class citizen on our decentralized network.

+### Q3 2024: Digital Freezone Goes Life

+- We expect our Digital FreeZone to be operational beginning H2 2024 and accept first customers.

+### H1 2025: TFTech Strategic Option

+- Check if we can do a meaningful strategic transaction for TFTech
 - We have sold 7 tech companies in the past and what have built with TFTech is by far the most capable technology we have ever created.
-- Our current roll out of TFGrid is already an incredible proof point and should allow us to sell our company for +100m USD (for sure).
+- Our current roll out of TFGrid is already an incredible proof point today
-- But once we have sold 1 or 2 Tier S datacenter projects and announced some partnerships with countries then our price will be above 1billion USD.
+- Once we have sold 1 or 2 Tier S datacenter projects and announced some partnerships with countries then our transaction value might be Unicorn Level.
-- These proceeds come into our Venture Creator and finance any future funding need.
+- The proceeds come into our Venture Creator and finance any future funding need.

-remark: necessary conditions to sell TFTech
+remark: necessary conditions to do such a strategic deal

 - 5m USD funding in TFTech (as planned)
 - a senior management team in TFTech
-- some more operational capabilities.
+- implement more operational capabilities.

-### Step 2b:

-> TODO: kristof finish